DarkDefender/TSBB11/README.md

 CDIO Project: 3D Mapping of Outdoor Scenes Using Stereo Imagery
 ========

-This project provides a pipeline to calculate the volume of simple real life objects that has been filmed by a stereo camera.
+This project provides a pipeline to generate a mesh of simple real life objects that has been filmed by a stereo camera.
+The goal is to then use the generated mesh to create a volume approximation of the object (using blender)

 ## Dependencies

 CMake and GCC (the ORB-SLAM2 version used in this repo does not compile with clang)

 [OpenCV](http://opencv.org)

 [Eigen](http://eigen.tuxfamily.org/index.php?title=Main_Page)

 [BLAS](http://www.netlib.org/blas/)

 [LAPACK](http://www.netlib.org/lapack/)

 [Pangolin](https://github.com/stevenlovegrove/Pangolin)

 [PCL](http://pointclouds.org/)

 [Png++](http://www.nongnu.org/pngpp/)

 [Blender](http://www.blender.org)

 ## Build instructions